 Arguments that take place at work are not always as negative as they seem.
 It isn’t what the argument is about that matters most, it is how you react to the situation that will impact the end result.
-We’ve compiled a list of helpful tips on how to manage arguments in the workplace.
-We’ve also
+We’ve compiled a list of helpful tips on how to manage arguments at work.

 Many may think that running away from the first sign of a disagreement is the best policy to follow especially when dealing with coworkers.
 But this may not be the best approach to take.
 Having a difference of opinion can actually benefit you and your team.

 …having heated, yet healthy, arguments to generate a portfolio of alternatives.
 People in innovative organizations have learned how to inquire, actively listen, and advocate for their point of view.
 They understand that you rarely get innovation without diversity of thought and conflict.

 In an interview with Laura A. Hill, author of Collective Genius: The Art and Practice of Leading Innovation, she says conflicting arguments at work lead to better innovation of products and ideas within a team.
 Ignoring the problem at hand will only build more tension, which can severely impact the productivity and energy of the group.
 Follow these suggestions for how to act before and during an argument to get your team used to having productive arguments.

 How to prepare yourself for a potential workplace argument

 Debating back and forth on an issue is healthy as long as it does not go into emotional fighting.
 How you handle an argument that involves emotional fighting will determine the amount of trust and respect you have with your coworkers and will weigh on the kind of relationship you have with others at work.
 But before it comes to that, here are a few ways to prepare yourself before an argument that you know might come: